 2013 JPBMB Special Theme Issue on Integral Biomathics: Can Biology Create a Profoundly New Mathematics and Computation?

-Attention: This site is under permanent re-construction.
-It serves to provide up-to-date information on the research field and organise the workflow of the involved contributors.
+Attention: This site is under permanent reconstruction.
+It serves to provide up-to-date information on the research field and organize the workflow of the involved contributors.